JohnTelford/mkdocs/docs/dev_stack.md

 #### GitHub Central Repository.

-The core technologies of Iterative Development SCM are Git, GitHub, and the Central Website Repository controlled by the project gatekeeper, and a content delivery network, like Cloudflare, deploying private Preview Internet websites, production websites, and individual team members private Preview websites.
+The core technologies of Iterative Development Source Control Management are Git, GitHub, the Central Website Repository controlled by the project gatekeeper, and a content delivery network, like Cloudflare, deploying Private Preview Internet websites, production websites, and individual team members Private Preview websites.

 The Central Website Repository is managed by a team member project gatekeeper with help from other team members